Density fields and halo mass functions in the Geometrical Adhesion toy Model: Introduction

 This article is organized as follows.
-In Sect.~\ref{Burgers-dynamics} we recall the Burgers equation and its Hopf-Cole solution for the velocity field.
-Then, we describe the associated ``Geometrical Adhesion Model'', which defines the matter distribution that we study here.
+In Sec.~\ref{Burgers-dynamics} we recall the Burgers equation and its Hopf-Cole solution for the velocity field.
+Then, we describe the associated ``Geometrical Adhesion Model,'' which defines the matter distribution that we study here.
 We also present the power-law Gaussian initial conditions that we focus on.
 They correspond to the initial conditions that appear in the cosmological context, for the formation of large-scale structures in the Universe, and they give rise to self-similar dynamics.
-We briefly present in Sect.~\ref{1D-test-bench} our numerical results for the 1D case, where they can be checked with the help of the known analytical results.
+We briefly present in Sec.~\ref{1D-test-bench} our numerical results for the 1D case, where they can be checked with the help of the known analytical results.
 The large dynamical range also allows a precise test of scaling laws and asymptotic tails.
-We discuss in more details our results for the 2D case in Sect.~\ref{Two-dimensions}.
+We discuss in greater detail our results for the 2D case in Sec.~\ref{Two-dimensions}.
 After a brief description of our numerical algorithm, we study the shock mass functions that we obtain and the dependence of the low-mass and high-mass tails on the slope of the initial power spectrum.
 Then, we present our results for the density probability distributions and the density power spectrum.
-Next, we briefly discuss in Sect.~\ref{Separable-text} the case of separable initial conditions in arbitrary dimensions, where exact results can be obtained.
-Finally, we conclude in Sect.~\ref{Conclusion}.
+Next, we briefly discuss in Sec.~\ref{Separable-text} the case of separable initial conditions in arbitrary dimensions, where exact results can be obtained.
+Finally, we conclude in Sec.~\ref{Conclusion}.

-Note that the paper contains a few appendices that describe the algorithms, compare them with previous numerical studies, and present our detailed results for the 1D and separable cases.
+Note that this paper contains a few appendices that describe the algorithms, compare them with previous numerical studies, and present our detailed results for the 1D and separable cases.

-The reader who is mostly interested in our results and the comparison with behaviors observed for 3D gravitational clustering, may skip the section \ref{Burgers-dynamics} devoted to the definition of the dynamics, and directly go to Sect.~\ref{1D-test-bench}.
+The reader who is mostly interested in our results and the comparison with behaviors observed for 3D gravitational clustering, may skip Sec.~\ref{Burgers-dynamics}, which is devoted to the definition of the dynamics, and go directly to Sec.~\ref{1D-test-bench}.